open-traffic-generator/otg-examples/hw/ixhw-b2b/README.md

 It will create a `logs-DATE.tar.gz` file you can share with Keysight for troubleshooting.

 > TIP.
 Use `make logs` if you have `make` on your system

-## Notable changes

-This example was updated to use built-in `docker compose` utility instead of standalone but outdated `docker-compose`.
-As far as we tested, both worked with this example at the time of the change on July 11, 2023.
-Moving forward, only compatibility with `docker compose` will be tested.